-The Corporate Plan 2015 - 2018 acknowledges that it's more important than ever to make the best use of public money.
+The Corporate Plan acknowledges that it is more important than ever to make the best use of public money.
 The Council will continue to ensure that it prioritises its efforts and resources for the greatest impact; by having an agreed, prioritised set of strategic changes that it will make, to achieve its long term goals.